6306/CSFlashPlayer/README.md

 ## Issue self check list:
 <pre>
-When you click a "CLICK TO PLAY" or "CSFlashPlayer" button:
+When you click a "PLAY with CSFlashPlayer" or "CSFlashPlayer" button:
 Q1.
 Nothing happened.
 	A11. your CSFlashPlayer was not registered correctly. please run CSFP.exe to register.
 		Q111.
 Nothing happens when I run CSFP.exe